escuccim/mammography-models/ReadMe.md

 The ability to adjust the threshold could be very useful for radiologists, allowing them to screen out scans which are either definitely negative or definitely positive and allowing them to focus on the more ambiguous scans.

 ## Conclusion
 While we have been able to achieve high accuracy on both classifying to normal/abnormal as well as classifying the type and pathology of abnormalities, the training data used was specifically tailored for these tasks.
-Training on dataset 9, which used segments of the scans without zooming in on ROIs, did not yield results better than baseline accuracy.
+When models which performed well on the test data were evaluated on images from the MIAS data set which had been processed in order to make them as similar to the DDSM images as possible, the poor results indicate that our models do not generalize well enough to classify images from a different distribution.

 However, as a proof of concept, we have demonstrated that Convolutional Neural Networks can be trained to determine whether a section of a mammogram contains an abnormality with recall over 95%, substantially above human performance.
 Adjusting the decision threshold would further improve the recall.
 These methods could be used to pre-screen mammograms allowing radiologists to focus on scans which are likely to contain abnormalities.

 The techniques used in this work could be applied to analysing entire mammograms using a sliding window, however this would be very computationally expensive due to the size of raw scans and the fact that the window would need to be resized multiple times.

-Future work would include applying other techniques to this problem, such as YOLO or attention based models.
+Future work would include applying other techniques to this problem, such as YOLO or attention based models; and creating models which will generalize better.

 ## References
 [1]	D. Levy, A. Jain, Breast Mass Classification from Mammograms using Deep Convolutional Neural Networks, arXiv:1612.00542v1, 2016